Vladimir-Goncharov21/Vladimir-Goncharov21/README.md

 - 👋 Hi, I’m @Vladimir-Goncharov21
 - 👀 I’m interested in JVM languages and JavaScript
-- 🌱 I’m currently learning Scala and Kotlin
+- 🌱 I’m currently learning JS and Kotlin
 - 💞️ I’m looking to collaborate on interesting projects with new technologies
 - 📫 How to reach me - goncharovvladimir19@gmail.com